 For more tips for marketing managers and business owners who handle marketing for their companies, listen to my free weekly podcast on Blog Talk Radio, Words That Work.
 Subscribe to our monthly newsletter too.

-© 2015 by Jeanne Grunert writing for Seven Oaks Consulting.
+This post is by Jeanne Grunert writing for Seven Oaks Consulting.
 Like this post?
 Contact us about our content marketing writing services, marketing consulting, and marketing training and seminars for business owners.

 Jeanne Grunert, president of Seven Oaks Consulting, is an award-winning direct and digital marketer with over 20 years of senior marketing leadership experience.
 She’s passionate about mentoring marketing managers and providing exceptional content marketing programs and services to Seven Oaks clients.
 Jeanne holds an M.S. (awarded with distinction) in Direct and Interactive Marketing from New York University and frequently lectures on content marketing, search engine optimization, and project management techniques.J